 - First, go to your WordPress dashboard, and click Plugins >> Add New.

-- Now Search for Elementor and click Install.
+- Now Search for Elementor and click the Install Now button.

-- Once the installation process is complete., click Activate.
+- Once the installation process is complete., click the Activate button.

 This is what your WordPress Dashboard looks like after installing and activating the Elementor free version.